Siddharth46/first/README.md

-# This is pattern programs in python
+# These are pattern programs in python